carueda/cfg/readme.md

 # `@Cfg`

 `@Cfg` is a [Typesafe Config](https://github.com/typesafehub/config) wrapper that allows to:
-- specify the configuration of your application or library using regular case classes;
+- specify the configuration of your application or library using case classes and inner vals and objects;
-- access concrete configurations in a type-safe manner while enjoying the code completion and navigation capabilities of your IDE.
+- access concrete configurations in a type-safe manner while enjoying the code completion, navigation, and refactoring capabilities of your IDE.

 `@Cfg` is implemented using a [Scalameta](http://scalameta.org/).